UtahMUG/utahmug-website/_posts/2024-01-18-taz-boundaries-splits.md

 author: Bill Hereth
 ---

-At today's MUG meeting, Suzie and I presented on the TAZ Boundaries and TAZ Splits.
+At today's MUG meeting, Suzie Swim and I presented on the TAZ Boundaries and TAZ Splits.

 The slide presentation can be found [here](https://docs.google.com/presentation/d/1r-RvBGBuvtX1OMGBStltk5ZVkjRSFC3HolNGgSzC-bo/edit?usp=sharing).